Research

 Following precedents in the fields of Narrative Medicine and Medical Humanities, Autobiography of a Disease offers a portrait of illness not simply in biological terms (a functional collapse initiated by an invasive agent that must be exterminated) but in the context of a richly social scene populated by human and non-human beings and things, all of whom share the context of that illness from drastically distinct positions.
 Perhaps unconventionally, the book is narrated not by a distanced, scholarly voice, but rather from multiple perspectives: most notably, a bacterial cluster, but also clinical monitoring machines; discarded bodily tissues; nurses, physicians, and other care-givers; and the patient himself.
 In this, the book attempts to critically revise clinical rhetoric that situates illness in militarized terms—as a “war” between the body of health and the invasive enemies of disease—while also attending to the complex and often paradoxical experience of being subjected to the vast range of clinical practices that constitute diagnosis, treatment, and “care.”
 It is in this context that the experience of illness eventuates a kind of crisis for the ill person, who is as often a clinical object as an agential subject.
 The book embraces this crisis as both emblematic of and essential to the experience of medicalization in the 21st century US.

 I recently completed my next book, The Lamentations: a requiem for queer suicide.
 Structured as a Requiem Mass, The Lamentations is an experimental book written for both academic and non-academic audiences.
 It is primarily about the deaths-by-suicide of four people central to my life; the first occurred ten years before I was born, and the most recent occurred in 2019.
 The book is a history of the archetype of queer suicide, a eulogy for those who have died, and an exploration of the role that intimate archives play within the experience of mourning.
-The Lamentations will be released by Fordham University Press in fall 2024.
+The Lamentations was released by Fordham University Press in fall 2024.

 My ongoing research includes the following projects: